shuai-xu/flink/docs/dev/table/sql.md

 Creating a Function
 -------------------

-The following examples show how to create a Function via DDL.
+The following example shows how to create a function via DDL.

 {% highlight sql %}

--- The function `myConcat` reference to the scalar function class `a.b.c.MyConcatScalarFunc` which written in Java code and it's jar file is included in the compilation class path.
+-- The function `myConcat` references to the scalar function class `a.b.c.MyConcatScalarFunc` which is written in Java and it's jar file is included in the compilation class path.
 CREATE FUNCTION myConcat AS 'a.b.c.MyConcatScalarFunc'

 {% endhighlight %}